Chart Color Schemes

 Infrastructure

-Munno Para West has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally
+Munno Para West has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

-Area's performance is significantly influenced by changes in local infrastructure.
-Five projects have been identified by AreaSearch that may impact the area.
-Key projects include Angle Vale Water and Sewer Infrastructure, Riverbanks Precinct - Stage 3 & 4 (Munno Para West), Tudor Vale Shopping Centre, Munno Para West, and Kalina Estate.
-The following list details those most relevant.
+Five projects have been identified by AreaSearch as potentially impacting the area's performance: Angle Vale Water and Sewer Infrastructure, Riverbanks Precinct - Stage 3 & 4 (Munno Para West), Tudor Vale Shopping Centre, Munno Para West, and Kalina Estate.

 Professional plan users can use the search below to filter and access additional projects.